Observing spin-squeezed states under spin-exchange collisions for a second: Experimental setup

-The hyperfine states $\kdn \equiv \ket{F=1,m_F=-1}$ and $\kup \equiv \ket{F=2,m_F=1}$ are used as clock states \cite{Harber2002,Deutsch2010}.
-An exponential fit to time-domain Ramsey fringes with a coherent spin state (CSS) yields a phase coherence time on the order of 20\,s, longer than the lifetime of the sample due to background collisions.
-Used as a clock with standard Ramsey interrogation and non-squeezed atoms, the experiment currently reaches a fractional frequency stability of $6.5\times 10^{-13}\,\rm{s}^{-1/2}$.
+The hyperfine states $\kdn \equiv \ket{F=1,m_F=-1}$ and $\kup \equiv \ket{F=2,m_F=1}$ are chosen as clock states \cite{Harber2002,Deutsch2010}.
+Used as a clock with standard Ramsey interrogation and coherent spin states (CSSs), the experiment currently reaches a fractional frequency stability of $6.5\times 10^{-13}\,\rm{s}^{-1/2}$ and has a phase-coherence time on the order of 20\,s, longer than the trap lifetime due to background loss.